inspiredlabs/cwb.us.org/README.md

 #### Implementation

-I propose delivering the following:
+In a nutshell, I propose delivering the following:

 - a CMS + UAT (User Acceptance Testing).
 I aim to give you flexibility and have already done some research to get you up and running.
-- building
+- Use `Websites we love!` as inspiration.
+You know what you need, so tell me and I can work it into your site.
-- building
+- Mobile First 🥇

 ##### CMS + UAT (User Acceptance Testing)

 Over the past two weeks I have prepared a next-gen CMS with the following criteria: `Easy to manage`, `not dependent on a 3rd party developer` and enables you to `make changes to the menu bar, including menu options, drop down options, and logo`, etc.

-This choice <!-- https://hygraph.com/docs/guides/content/creating-content --> is focused on versatility and the company aims to bring the benefits of Wordpress' ease-of-use with the security and speed of.
+This choice <!-- https://hygraph.com/docs/guides/content/creating-content --> is focused on versatility and the company aims to bring the benefits of ease-of-use (similar to `Wordpress`), with the security and speed of next-gen webapps<!-- (if you're technically minded you can think of these as `transitional apps` running on the `JAMstack`) -->.

-###### What is UAT (User Acceptance Testing), and why do I need it?
+###### What is UAT (User Acceptance Testing), and why do we need it?

 I have already done some research to get you up and running, but you must be sure the new platform suits your your needs.
+That's all `User Acceptance Testing` really means.

 On paying your deposit, you and your team can test this new platform – and, as always:

-> &hellip;if you eventually think this decision isn't right for you, then I can make different suggestions that meet competing wants and needs.
+> &hellip;if you eventually think this decision isn't right for you, then I can make different suggestions to help meet competing needs-and-wants.

-While it's _not_ encouraged after a few months: you can decide to swap components (like your choice of CMS).
-This is because I am developing my own, modular platform.
-This gives us more flex than pre-made templates.
+While it's _not_ encouraged after a few months, you can always decide to swap components (like your CMS).
+This is because I am developing my own modular platform.
+This gives us flex beyond what pre-made templates can offer!

 #### Use `Websites we love!` as inspiration

-In your original RFP, you mentioned the following: [Clowns Without Borders UK](https://cwb.org.uk/) Owl & Panther, and Charity Water.
-I'd like to take these on-board directly:
+In the original `RFP`, you mentioned the following: [Clowns Without Borders UK](https://cwb.org.uk/) Owl & Panther, and Charity Water.

+While we can discuss in more detail what struck a chord with you about `Owl & Panther`, I'd like to take these on-board directly:

 - Charity Water uses "The Colors of Dirty Water" as a story-telling device. **I have been inspired to make a prototype solution from this idea**.
 You can see this immediately on paying your deposit.
-- [Clowns Without Borders UK](https://cwb.org.uk/), my approach builds on what already works in this site.
-I also have an exciting new colour-scheme ready for you.
+- [Clowns Without Borders UK](https://cwb.org.uk/), my approach builds on what already works well, with an different, yet exciting colour-scheme and ideas on how we can use video.
+- Bold, graphic communication.
+I was a Graphic Designer before becoming involved in development, so hopefully we can make something that looks the part too!

+#### Mobile First 🥇

+Today, the web is predominantly mobile.
+If we develop our ideas so they work well on phones and small screens, it is easy to make them work well on larger displays (like Laptop and Desktop computers).

+- I aim to deliver a similar experience as in CWB.ORG.UK, with thoughtful use of video that won't compromise the UX (user experience).
+EG: let's use video where there's more resources like bandwidth and device speed.
+- recommned a choice of devices (and you can help me with ones you know you'll need too).